BYU-ITC-544/milestones/milestone-1/Milestone 1: System Design.md

 - A database server for use by the website
 - A file server for central file storage
 - Active Directory to manage users
-- A backup active directory
+- A backup Active Directory
 - A Desktop Linux machine to access any critical systems and services
 - General workstations for employees to use
 - At least 1 Linux machine for general use
+- Printer server
+- Printer

 As a minimum, you should use: